shijua/pintos/questions.md

 > In Pintos, what is the default length (in ticks and in seconds) of a scheduler time slice?

 there are `TIME_SLICE` ticks per time slice.
-The default is 4 ticks
+The default is 4 ticks(100 ticks per second).

 ## question 7